internetofwater/docs.geoconnex.us/_sources/quickstart/dataprep.md

 3. short name
 4. long name or description
 5. organization
-6. URLs where observed or modeled data about the location can be accessed
+6. **URLs where observed or modeled data about the location can be accessed** This is of particularly great interest where available.

 Contextual information could include: